MerlinVR/UdonSharp/README.md

 # UdonSharp
-## An experimental compiler for compiling C#-like sytax to Udon assembly
+## An experimental compiler for compiling C#-like syntax to Udon assembly

 UdonSharp is a compiler that compiles C#-like syntax to Udon assembly.
 UdonSharp is not currently conformant to any version of the C# language specification, so there are many things that are not implemented or will not work.
 If you want to learn C#, I don't recommend you use UdonSharp for learning as it is right now, since there may be language features tutorials assume exist that don't yet exist in U#.